Statement of Diversity and Inclusivity

 - Understanding that each individual is unique and deserving of respect.

-- Recognizing that people have intersecting identities, which means that individuals experience identity differently, within structures of inequality and/or privilege.
+- Recognizing that there are multiple layers of people’s identity, which means that individuals experience identity differently, within structures of inequality and/or privilege.

 - Expanding the view of diversity beyond the acknowledgment of commonalities to an acceptance, recognition and honoring of difference.

 - Acknowledging that within diverse populations there are unique individual and collective needs, as well as individual and collective achievements.